kungfoo/falcon-bms-control/flup/README.md

 # Fast Layout Updater

-This is a prototype layout manager/updater based on a BSP.
+This is a prototype layout manager/updater based on either a BSP or a grid.

 The only way to structure widgets right now it to define splits on one axis and define percentages along the axis of how to distribute